 - Right-click on the Zombie Base component and select Copy, and then right-click on the Zombies [Scrollable List] component and select Paste.
-Now we need only edit the copy and change a few things. - Edit the Basic Piece Properties and change the name to Zombie Warship. - Edit the Properties of the first Layer: select Image 1, double-click on the image, and select the ZombieWarship.gif file.
+Now we need only edit the copy and change a few things. - Clinic Contract And Contract An - Edit the Properties of the first Layer: select Image 1, double-click on the image, and select the ZombieWarship.gif file.